test-kitchen/kitchen-vagrant/README.md

 [VMware Workstation][workstation_dl]

-If you would like to use Parallels you must also purchase the software but the `vagrant-parallels` plugin is freely available.
+If you would like to use Parallels Desktop you must also purchase the software but the `vagrant-parallels` plugin is freely available.

-[Parllels][parallels_dl]
+[Parallels Desktop for Mac][parallels_dl]

 [Vagrant Parallels Provider][vagrant_parallels]